Get Started with OCR in C# and VB.NET

 Performance

-IronOCR works out of the box with no need to performance tune or heavily modify input images.
+IronOCR works out of the box with no need for performance tuning or image modification.

 Learn More